YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 BREAKZST, Break instruction encountered during ZSTEP action

-Run Time Information: This indicates that YottaDB/GT.M encountered a BREAK command within a ZSTEP action string and entered Direct Mode.
+Run Time Information: This indicates that YottaDB encountered a BREAK command within a ZSTEP action string and entered Direct Mode.

-Action: The ZSTEP command causes YottaDB/GT.M to proceed to the beginning of the next line of M code that matches the characteristic specified by the ZSTEP argument.
-YottaDB/GT.M compiles and executes all commands entered at the Direct Mode prompt as they are entered.
+Action: The ZSTEP command causes YottaDB to proceed to the beginning of the next line of M code that matches the characteristic specified by the ZSTEP argument.
+YottaDB compiles and executes all commands entered at the Direct Mode prompt as they are entered.
 To continue program execution, enter the ZCONTINUE command.

 ------------
 BTFAIL